Cherry Plums (Prunus cerasifera): Nutrition & Health Info

-On my latest trip to Walmart, I found something I’d never seen or heard of before: cherry plums!
+On a random trip to Walmart in the summer of 2024, I found something I’d never seen or heard of before: cherry plums!

 Also known as Myrobalan plums or purple leaf plums, cherry plums (Prunus cerasifera) are delightful fruits that combine some of the best qualities of cherries and plums.

-Having spent much of the last six years living in Poland, which is home to some of the widest varieties and best quality plums in the world, I was thrilled to find another unique type of plum I had never seen before.
+Having spent many years living in Poland, which is home to some of the widest varieties and best quality plums in the world, I was thrilled to find another unique type of plum I had never seen before.

 As I learned after buying and trying my first bag of cherry plums, these small, colorful fruits are cherished for their sweet-tart flavor and impressive nutritional profile.